katholt/reddog-nf/README.md

 ## TODO
+* Update tests with code from lastest revision
 * Automate comparison of test output data
 * Coding consequences for hets
     - create matrix of hets in the same way we do for homs